terkperhannah/terkperhannah/README.md

-👋 Hi, I’m Hannah!
+## 👋 Hi, I’m Hannah!

-I teach math, computer science, and robotics at the secondary level.
+- 🎓 I’m currently pursuing my Master’s in Education with a focus on Emerging Technologies.
-🤖 I coach a robotics team and develop game design and programming courses.
+- 🧮 I teach math, computer science, and robotics at the secondary level.
-👀 I’m interested in Python, C#, Unity, robotics, automation, and curriculum development.
+- 🤖 I coach a robotics team and develop courses in game design and programming.
-🌱 I’m currently learning C# game development with Unity and exploring AI in education.
+- 💻 I enjoy working with Python, C#, Unity, robotics, automation, and curriculum development.
-🎓 I’m pursuing my Master’s in Education with a focus on Emerging Technologies.
+- 🌱 I’m currently learning C# game development with Unity and exploring how AI can enhance education.
-💻 I’ve built robotics challenges, coding curriculums, and interactive STEM projects for my students.
+- 🚀 I’ve built robotics challenges, coding curriculums, and interactive STEM projects for my students.
-🚧 I’m currently developing a video game design course and a real-world robotics project.
+- 🎮 I’m developing a full video game design course and a real-world robotics project for classroom use.
-📫 You can reach me at: terkperhannah@gmail.com
+- 📫 You can reach me at **terkperhannah@gmail.com**

 <!--
 **terkperhannah/terkperhannah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.